JetBrains/teamcity-operator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-*If this is the first time, opening this project make sure that `go module support` is enabled.*
+*If this is the first time, opening this project make sure that `go module integration` is enabled.*

-This setting is responsible for downloading go mods specified in `go.mod` file.
+This setting is responsible for automatically downloading go mods specified in `go.mod` file.
 It's especially useful if lines in `go.mod` are highlighted with red colour.
 ![go_modules_setting.png](docs%2Fgo_modules_setting.png)

+Required go version:
 ```
 go version go1.20.4
 ```
+Required version of minikube.
+[Instructions for minikube setup](https://minikube.sigs.k8s.io/docs/start/)
 ```
 minikube version: v1.30.1
 ```
 To run locally/debug(configure *minikube* as your current context):
 ```
+minikube start
 kubectl config current-context
 minikube
 ```